connectrpc/examples-es/README.md

 ### Plain

-The [Plain](plain) application was generated from scratch with no frameworks at all using just vanilla JavaScript.
+The [Plain](plain) application was built from scratch with no frameworks at all using just vanilla JavaScript.

 ### React